 With a convertible term life insurance policy, you have the option to convert some or all of your term life coverage into a permanent policy, such as whole life insurance.
 You won’t need to requalify for coverage or undergo any additional health exams or screening — even if you’ve developed a health condition since you first got coverage.

 How do convertible term life insurance policies work?

-Most insurers will give you a time frame or age limit for conversion.
+Most insurers will give you a time frame or age limit for life insurance conversion.
 Typically, you’ll need to convert your policy within five to ten years of purchasing coverage, or sometime between ages 60 and 75 — whatever comes first.